reesericci/linux-timed-mute-pulseaudio/README.md

 ## Introduction

-Mute Linux system volume for the specified number of seconds
+Mute Linux system volume for the specified number of seconds.

 This is handy for when you are listening to Rdio, or some other music service that has commercials.